 How to stop autoplay videos on YouTube

-1. Open YouTube’s webpage in your browser and play any random video.
+1. Open YouTube’s webpage in your browser or Android/iOS app and play any random video.

 2. You will see an autoplay button turned on on the upper right corner.
 Just turn it off.